 Ferries from Penang International Airport depart in George Town, located some 16 km / 9.9 miles distance from the airport.
-A regular bus service operates between the airport and city centre locations, as well as the bus terminal in Victoria Street, which is near the main Ferry Weld Quay.
+A regular bus service operates between the airport and city center locations, as well as the bus terminal in Victoria Street, which is near the main Ferry Weld Quay.

 Visitors who are staying on some on the islets just offshore from Penang Island need to take a ferry to the terminal at Weld Quay (Pengkalan Weld), which is situated in the eastern part of George Town.

 There are also regular ferry services operating between Butterworth and the George Town centre.
 Foot passengers will be asked to pay RM 1.20 per person per single journey from Butterworth to Penang Island, but motorists go free.
 The ferry service stops running at midnight, even though some guides might say that it operates 24 hours a day.
 Although there is a huge Bridge connecting historic George Town and the more industrial Butterworth, the traffic on the bridge at peak time can bring progress to a halt, so taking a leisurely ferry ride, while seeing the sights is a great alternative.

 Bus and train stations in Butterworth link George Town with the major cities on the Malaysia Peninsular.
 Visitors should note that train tickets must be purchased in advance.

 At Butterworth the ticket counters are situated under the overpass next to the small market area.
 From here one can take trains south to Kuala Lumpur and Singapore and north to Hat Yai in Thailand or link up with the State Railways of Thailand’s International Express to Bangkok.